bitstadium/HockeySDK-Cordova/README.md

 <img width="340" src="https://cloud.githubusercontent.com/assets/116461/14295150/48a0be74-fb29-11e5-981f-0f8f60e9f74b.png" align="right" />

-If you're using HockeyApp to distribute beta builds to your testers, then you'll likely also want to collect feedback from them in addition to simply viewing crash reports and usage metrics.
-To do this, simply call the following method in order to display a UI to your users that allows them to send receive feedback directly to you:
+If you're using HockeyApp to distribute beta builds to your testers, then you'll likely also want to collect feedback from them in addition to viewing crash reports and usage metrics.
+To do this, simply call the following method in order to display a UI that allows your users to send app feedback directly to you:

 ```javascript
 hockeyapp.feedback();